image

 • Conclude a General Gas Transmission Contract with NET4GAS

-• Request NET4GAS (Commercial Management) issue a shipper code(s) for the respective border point(s)
+• NET4GAS will automatically issue a shipper code for the network user

 • Fulfill financial eligibility conditions of NET4GAS (according to Annex 1 of the Network Code) and, in case of cleared entities, also the financial eligibility conditions of OTE